oneapi-src/oneDNN/doc/primitives/reorder.md

-   - Reorder implementations between weights in non-plain memory formats might be limited (but if encountered in real practice should be treated as a bug and reported to the Intel MKL-DNN team);
+   - Reorder implementations between weights in non-plain memory formats might be limited (but if encountered in real practice should be treated as a bug and reported to the DNNL team);

    - Weights in one Winograd format cannot be reordered to the weights of the other Winograd format;

-   - Quantized weights for convolution with #mkldnn_s8 source data type cannot be dequantized back to the #mkldnn_f32 data type;
+   - Quantized weights for convolution with #dnnl_s8 source data type cannot be dequantized back to the #dnnl_f32 data type;

 3. To alleviate the problem a user may rely on fact that the reorder from original plain memory format and user's data type to the *optimized* format